borgbackup/borgbackup.github.io/README.md

 Other pages are generated from rST and rely on external resources (mostly CSS in _assets).

 To update the HTML after editing a rST file, run `make`.
 Run `make commit-rebuild` to automatically rebuild and commit changed HTML files.
+This requires a relatively recent docutils release, since it uses rst2html5.